TheRealAnonymous008/quartz/content/details/narrative/setting/Fantasy Maps.md

 [^1]: WASD20 recommends using beans, but you can easily do this with anything that lets you sculpt (or example [[Pixel Art]]).

 * Consider the [[Winds and Atmospheric Kinetics]], specifically the different wind speeds and the regions of wind.
-These affect the local climate -- and by extension the biomes that can grow.
+These affect the local [[Climate]] -- and by extension the biomes that can grow.

 * Consider the placement of *mountains*
 	* Mountains form at the boundary of convergent plates